Village Aling The Way To Jiri To Everest Trekking

 Trip Highlights

-• Panoramic Himalayan Views: Witness the stunning panoramic views of the Himalayas, including Everest, Ama Dablam, Lhotse, and some other surrounding peaks from each part of the trail.
+• Panoramic Himalayan Views: Witness the stunning panoramas of the Himalayas, including Everest, Ama Dablam, Lhotse, and other surrounding peaks, from every part of the trail.

-• Everest Base Camp: The ultimate destination of this trek, Everest Base Camp, offers great views of the Himalayas.
+• Everest Base Camp: The ultimate destination of this trek, it offers great views of the Himalayas.
 Immerse yourself in the spectacular beauty of this region.

 • Kala Patthar: Witness the golden sunrise views over the stunning Himalayas that take your breath away.

-• Tengboche Monastery: Tengboche Monastery is an ancient monastery of the Khumbu region that holds great historical significance and belief for the Sherpa community.
+• Tengboche Monastery: Tengboche Monastery is an ancient monastery in the Khumbu region, holding great historical and religious significance for the Sherpa community.

 • Sagarmatha National Park: Walk through the Sagarmatha National Park, where you can witness the unique flora and fauna of this region.